mastephenson12/flightsage-ai/README.md

+✅ **This is the active / canonical FlightSage repo.
+All new work will be done here.**
 # ✈️ FlightSage AI

 Welcome to **FlightSage**, your AI-powered travel assistant that helps you find the best flight deals in real-time using smart APIs and GPT-enhanced search summaries.